malramsay64/phd-thesis/03_Dynamics/results.md

 which is a measure of how far the distribution of motions deviates from the expected Gaussian distribution [@Donati1999;@Rahman1964].

-![The non-gaussian of the trimer molecule over a range of temperatures at a pressure of 13.50.
+![The non-Gaussian of the trimer molecule over a range of temperatures at a pressure of 13.50.
 Note that time axis is plotted using a logarithmic scale.](../Projects/Dynamics/figures/non_gaussian.svg){width=80% #fig:non-gaussian}